Towards all-order factorization of QED amplitudes at next-to-leading power: Hard-collinear factorization for massless fermions

 The $\Gamma_2$ combination is in fact the signature of the mixing between hard and collinear loop momenta: starting at two loops, it originates from terms in the $f\gamma$- and $f\partial\gamma$-hard functions that carry an additional factor of $x^{-\eps}$, as seen in \eq{H1_fg_explicit}.
 The appearance of those terms is, in turn, tied to an effective shift in the scale of the hard function; while the loop integration in $H_{(f)}$ knows only the single scale $2\,p_1^+p_2^- \!=\! s$, the $H_{(f\gamma)}$ and $H_{(f\partial\gamma)}$ functions are sensitive to the dominant component of the collinear photon through $2\,\ell_1^+p_2^-\! =\! x \,s,$ giving additional $x$ dependence.\footnote{The exact form of this $x$-dependence varies by diagram, as it is dictated by the denominators in the loop, and thus made explicit upon integration over the Feynman parameters that combine them.} Indeed, no $\Gamma_2$ combination is present for the $f$-jet factorization of diagrams $(a)\!+\!(b)$ in \eq{1r2v_ab_fact2}.
 As we see here, this effect is naturally captured by the NLP factorization formula of \eq{NLPfactorization}.
 A simplified NLP factorization as in \eq{simplifiedfactorization}, strictly in terms of $f$-jets, cannot do so: the complete factorization of the collinear and hard sector is an over-simplification of the intricate dynamics at play here.

-Lastly, we point out that \eqns{1r2v_ab_fact2}{1r2v_c-h_fact2} contain at most $1/\eps^{3}$ poles, while at two-loop order a maximal soft-collinear overlap would generate $1/\eps^{4}$ poles.
+Lastly, we point out that \Eqns{1r2v_ab_fact2}{1r2v_c-h_fact2} contain at most $1/\eps^{3}$ poles, while at two-loop order a maximal soft-collinear overlap would generate $1/\eps^{4}$ poles.
 These leading singularities are captured by the soft function.\footnote{Upon a correct assignment of poles, they would appear in the hard-hard region instead, by the same mechanism discussed before.} This means that for NLP threshold resummation purposes the collinear sector is needed starting at NLL accuracy.
 This has been noted before in the calculation of the collinear region of the 1R1V and 2R1V correction to Drell-Yan production in \cite{Bonocore:2014wua} and \cite{Bahjat-Abbas:2018hpv} respectively.
-Indeed, \cite{Bahjat-Abbas:2019fqa} showed that NLP threshold logarithms in Drell-Yan and single Higgs production are resummed at LL accuracy through an exponential next-to-soft function.
+Indeed, \cite{Bahjat-Abbas:2019fqa} showed that NLP threshold logarithms in Drell-Yan and single Higgs production are resummed at LL accuracy through an exponential next-to-soft function.\footnote{Note that for the Drell-Yan process the resummation of NLP threshold logarithms at LL accuracy has been achieved before in Ref.~\cite{Beneke:2018gvs}}